yochaigal/cairn/wip/2e/setting-seeds.md

 - Hire a skilled party to escort Horatia to a location written on the map.
 - Travel through the lands of the dead in search of the _Order_'s original founder.
 - Bring the founder back to the Cities.
-Overthrow the Ruler of the Realm.
+Overthrow the ruler of the Realm.

 #### Obstacle